Consider this post my trash bin, things that I have wanted to write about, but which just don’t pan out well.

 And this scene.
 Henry is now running a casino.
 Never mind that he was a bar owner near a reservation throughout, in the closing episode Jacob Nighthorse, the casino owner who is going to prison, asks Henry to take it over.
 Walt, who was opposed to a casino on the reservation throughout the series, says it’s a good idea.
 “Who are you, and what have you done with Walt Longmire?,” asks Henry.

 The selling point here is that a casino on an Indian reservation becomes a good idea when a good man is in charge.
 Never mind that people lose their hard-earned money, even their life savings, in such places, or that casinos are magnets for people addicted to gambling.
-Never mind that they are used for money laundering, prostitution, money laundering and that alcohol fuels the gambling instinct.
+Never mind that they are used for prostitution, money laundering and that alcohol fuels the gambling instinct.
 Henry is a good man, and the casino provides jobs.
 All is well.

 That bugged me about Longmire.
 I think it is called putting lipstick on a pig.